cjtheham/website/content/blog/2023/polyphia-okc/index.md

 <figure>

-{% image "backToBack.jpeg", "Tim Henson and Scott LePage play back to back on a green-lit stage", [100, 600], "100w, 600w" %}
+{% image "backToBack.jpeg", "Tim Henson and Scott LePage play back to back on a green-lit stage" %}

 <figcaption>Tim Henson and Scott LePage play back to back on a green-lit stage</figcaption>